mmikowski/powercss/README.md

 examples, and then we discuss how PowerCSS works.

 ## Example 001: The basics
+This example is illustrated by `pcss._example001_.html` which can be be found in the `examples` directory of the GitHub repository.
+Clone the respository and open the file with your browser to see the results.

-Now let's review the work-flow before we jump into the example.
+Let's review the work-flow of PowerCSS before we jump into the first example.

 1. Create an HTML document that includes the pcss.js library and the code necessary to use it.